Melting Moments Recipe

 Equipment

 Oven.
 Mixing bowl.
 Bowl or plate for cornflakes.
-Knife to mix with.
-Scales
+Knife to mix

 Detailed Instructions

-- Put the sugar and margarine into a mixing bowl (sugar first to reduce
+mixing bowl (sugar first to reduce

 sticking) and cream it (i.e. whisk with the mixer until it goes pale).